 |unsure where to attach it||10|

 |didn't know they had anchor||8|

 In the new survey, certified child passenger safety technicians observed the top tether in use 56 percent of the time, more often than seen in previous studies.
-A 2010 IIHS observational survey of 1,500 forward-facing restraints found tethers in use 43 percent of the time (see "Top tethers on child restraints are being used less than half of the time in family vehicles," Sept.
+A 2010 IIHS observational survey of 1,500 forward-facing restraints found tethers in use 43 percent of the time (see "Top tethers on child restraints are used less than half the time," Sept.
 8, 2010).
 A 2011 national study by Safe Kids Worldwide of car seat check-up events reported that only 28 percent of the 15,521 forward-facing restraints were tethered.

 In the IIHS survey, researchers collected data at roughly 50 suburban sites near Fredericksburg, Va.; Philadelphia; Seattle; and Washington, D.C.
 Shopping centers, recreation facilities, child-care centers, car-seat checkpoints and health-care facilities were among the locations.
 Researchers analyzed data for 479 vehicles driven by a parent or caregiver.
 All of the vehicles had tether anchors and at least one forward-facing child restraint.